Unthatile/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir (create directories)
-mv (Moves files or rename files) rm (remove files and directories) rmdir cd - ls -la .. file echo
+mv (Moves files or rename files) rm (remove files and directories) rmdir (Remove or delete directory) cd -(Switch to the user to the previous directory) ls -la .. file (classify a files contents) ln -s (Create links between files or directories)